cds-snc/covid-alert-app/test-gallery/README.md

 ## visual-diff

 The premise is that we use the test-gallery script to get before/after images of the app.
-Ex: run once on latest master, and again on feature branch.
+Ex: run once on latest master, and again on feature branch, then:

 This node script will take the two output HTML files from the test-gallery script in our scenario above, parse them, and merge them into one single continuous file.
 Displaying two versions of the app, ideally from two different features branhes, side-by-side, for easy visual inspection.